M1chaelGuerrer0/Mips_Mathematical_Equations/README.md

 ## Overview

-In this programming assignment, you are to write three Java methods and three corresponding MIPS subroutines.
+In this programming project, I wrote three Java methods and three corresponding MIPS subroutines.
 Each of these set of methods/subroutines evaluate one of the following three mathematical expressions:

-## Validation and Final Submission
-Prior to your final submission to the repository, run the `make` command to test programs.
-The output should be as follows:
+   1. Description: Compute the volume of a cube.
+   1. Description: Compute the surface area of a box.
+   1. Description: Compute the future value of an investment.

+## Test Case Examples

    ```bash
    $ make